-Docker is an open source platform for system administrators and developers to build, ship and to run distributed applications, whether its on the cloud, data center VMs, or on the laptops.
+Docker is an open-source platform for system administrators and developers to build, ship, and run distributed applications, whether it's on the cloud, data center VMs, or laptops.
 Docker helps to automate the deployment of Linux applications inside software containers.

-This write up helps you to learn, installation, upgrade and un-installation of Docker engine.
+This write-up helps you to learn, install, upgrade, and un-installation of Docker engine.

 Docker is supported on the following Ubuntu operating systems: